MasrourTawfik/Textra_AI_Research/docs/source/index.rst

 Getting Started
 -------------

-Check out our :doc:`installation` guide to get started with Textra AI Research.
+The documentation includes guides on how to use Textra AI Research.

 Contact
 -------